sqrhussain/structack/README.md

 These attacks are currenlty based on the knowledge of the degree distribution and community structure.

 ### Run
-The main testin code is in the file `evaluate_attacks.py`.
+The main testing code is in the file `evaluate_attacks.py`.
 Please run `python -u -m evaluate_attacks` from the project root directory.

 * The `--model` argument chooses the GNN model to train after the perturbation (`gcn, sgc, gat`).